Introduction

 Organize Data: Use folders in the Data Sources panel to keep your project elements organized.

-Preview Frequently: Test how your project will appear in the Viewer by using the Preview feature.
+Preview Frequently: Test how your project will appear in the Viewer by Publishing your project.